stefanofranzini/customer-analytics/02-customer-churn-prediction/README.md

 ---

-## Model Comparison: When Simplicity Triumphs
+## Model Comparison: Keep it Simple, Stupid

 Three machine learning models were evaluated for churn prediction: